USFWS/secas/_posts/2024-02-22-Three-indicator-review-opportunities-for-Gulf-coral-and-hardbottom-landscape-condition-and-forest-bird-habitat.md

 The time committment is minimal--just a 1-hr virtual meeting!
 This is a fantastic way to get more involved in the Blueprint and make sure that the places you know and love are represented correctly.
 You'll be reviewing a draft of the indicator and providing your input on the data, methods, and approaches we're using so far.

 **Gulf Coral & Hardbottom**
-This indicator is meant to represent important natural and artifical reefs and hardbottom habitats within the Gulf of Mexico.
+This indicator is meant to represent natural and artifical reefs and hardbottom habitats within the Gulf of Mexico and capture their importance for diverse marine life.

 - Monday, March 11th @ 2 pm ET/1 pm CT: [Register via Zoom](https://doitalent.zoomgov.com/meeting/register/vJItdOivqTkuGH0W6WWkxlQwe5F7NMpya58)
 - Thursday, March 14th @ 11 am ET/10 am CT: [Register via Zoom](https://doitalent.zoomgov.com/meeting/register/vJIscOuhrjwqH2kAxiZUJGv8MStaTT-U5pk#/registration)